How To Renew Your Surety Bond

 - Definite-stated term – bonds with specific termination dates

 Now, there’s one crucial thing to keep in mind with these contract types.
 A surety bond company can cancel a bond for several reasons, primarily for lawsuits filed against the contract or principal and expired terms.
 Whatever type of active contract you have, your provider should contact you before the expiry.
 It’s unlikely that a surety organization will miss sending you an expiration or cancelation notice, but we still recommend caution.

-You can avoid the risk of complications and missing the deadline by renewing your contract early.
-Most surety bonds give a number of days within which the contract remains in effect.
+You can avoid the risk of complications and missing the deadline by renewing your bond early.
+Most surety bonds give a number of days within which the bond remains in effect.
 The numbers vary depending on the form of each contract but mostly run at 30, 60, and 90 days.
 If your surety provider doesn’t contact you regarding the renewal, you should contact them ahead of time.
 The sooner you renew the bond the fewer the risks are of running into any complications.

 The Surety Bond Renewal Process

 The surety bond renewal process is quite simple and painless.
 You only need to fill in the form provided by the surety company and submit your payment.
 Once the payment is processed, you will get the notification (via email or mailing address) about the completed bond renewal.